 Storing your tea

-If you expose your dry leaves to moisture (e.g steam from a boiling kettle) or strong aromas in the air (e.g open spices in your pantry) they will happily absorb these elements.
-The leaf is also degraded by light and heat.
+Naturally, most of us store our dry tea leaf in the kitchen area, where it can easily be exposed to moisture (e.g steam from a boiling kettle) or strong aromas in the air (e.g open spices in your pantry) which are readily absorbed by your exposed leaf.
+Tea leaf can also be degraded by light and heat.

 So if you want your beautiful tea to stay in great condition then simply:

 Store your tea in an airtight container (our resealable bags are perfect), in a cool dark place away from strong aromas.

 Each time you make a cuppa try and minimise the amount of time the container is open so that you are not exposing the leaf unnecessarily to moisture and scents in the surroundings.

 - Moisture – Tea is generally manufactured and sealed at around 3% moisture content.
 Normal kitchen temperatures and humidity lead to a moisture content of around 8%.
 At this level tea begins to lose its freshness.

 - Air – Tea left exposed to the air will also be exposed to the moisture and contaminants contained in the air.